 Curious Events Day

-National Motorcycle Ride Day – show off your beast and the ride that you take to celebrate by posting a few photos and some video of the open road.
+National Motorcycle Ride Day – show off your beast, and the ride that you take to celebrate this holiday, by posting a few photos and some video of the open road.

 It’s My Party Day

 Myths and Legends Day – this one is perfect for all of you SFF writers.
 Plan out some festivities surrounding your own mythic creations.

 Moment of Frustration Day

 National Dessert Day – celebrate by offering a beloved recipe that is part of your ethnic identity: German chocolate cake, Italian cassata cake, Australian pavlova, German sachertorte….
 If baking ain’t your thing, this is a perfect opportunity to highlight a local business that makes the best [fill-in-the-blank].